Vayishlach osam Moshe mimidbar Paran al pi Hashem kulam anashim roshei B’nei Yisroel heima (13:3)

 The Alter of Kelm explains that human nature is to rebel against authority.
 Rav Yaakov Emden suggests that it is for this reason that the Gemora (Kiddushin 31a) teaches that a person who performs a mitzvah that he is obligated to do will receive more reward than somebody who performs the same mitzvah but isn’t required to do so.
 Because the former knows that he must do the mitzvah, he will feel constrained and encounter more resistance than will the latter, who knows that can opt out at any time.
-If the former succeeds in overcoming his internal opposition and performs the mitzvah, he deserves a greater reward.
+If the former overcomes his internal opposition and performs the mitzvah, he deserves a greater reward.

 With this introduction, we can now understand that in the beginning of the parsha, the Jewish people knew that they were commanded to enter and conquer the land of Israel.
 As excited as they were for the ultimate conclusion to their redemption from Egypt, they nevertheless harbored resistance to the fact that they were commanded to do so.
 As soon as they had an excuse to believe the spies’ negative report and rebel against their instructions, they were only too eager to do so.